fatash89/atom/README.md

 4. Wait for the CI/CD builds to pass/complete.
 This will build and push a new base with a new tag, `base-XXX-YYY` to the appropriate DockerHub repo. `XXX` will be the base tag and `YYY` will be the CircleCI build number.
-5. Note the new tag, `base-XXX-YYY` in this documentation
-6. Update the [build config](.circleci/config.yml) to use the new base
+5. Update the [aliases section of the CircleCI config](.circleci/config.yml) to use the new base
-7. Push a branch with a non-base-building name to github and go through the normal PR process.
+6. Check in the results from (5) and merge the branch into master.
+The new base tag will be auto-pushed to the generic base tag `base-XXX` upon merge into master.

 #### Special Branches